 The advice from people in the know is to buy up the crab as soon as you can because the cost is likely to go up after the first release.
 The price at the dock started at $3 per pound, which the stores double for the average person at $6 per pound.
 With high demand, it looks like the prices will go up very soon and this crab fishing industry trend is set to continue for the upcoming years.
 Dungeness crab season in California typically lines up the same way as the crab season in San Francisco.

 The (extremely) good news is, with fewer crabs you end up with the meaty, heavy crabs.
 Exactly what we all drool over.
-This is because when there are not a lot of crabs, they have plenty of food in the water, and therefore more of them end up well-fed, and thus meaty.
+This is because when there are not a lot of crabs.
+They have plenty of food in the water.
+Therefore more of them end up well-fed, and thus meaty.
 This meatiness makes for the best Dungeness crab in San Francisco.

 Another piece of good news?
-Even if it’s not Dungeness crab season in San Francisco, the restaurants in Fisherman’s Wharf still serve delicious Dungeness crab dishes year-round and are open for service and ready to serve the crab-loving public.
+Even if it’s not Dungeness crab season in San Francisco, the restaurants in Fisherman’s Wharf still serve delicious Dungeness crab dishes year-round.
+Crab House for instance is are open for service and ready to serve the crab-loving public.

-If you’re wondering about the difference between Dungeness crab and other crabs, so you know why Dungeness is the best (yes, we’re biased) then you can read this article here next.
+Are you wondering about the difference between Dungeness crab and other crabs?
+While we all know Dungeness is the best (yes, we’re biased) then you can read this article here next.